 nike marketing

 Injecting your brand’s personality is something you should do in all parts of your marketing.
-A great example is Nike, which are always working with a variety of different athletes and celebrities to make their brand relevant and to make it universal for those from all walks of life and backgrounds.
+A great example is Nike, which is always working with a variety of different athletes and celebrities to make its brand relevant and to make it universal for those from all walks of life and backgrounds.

 4. Don’t take yourself too seriously as a company

 There are lots of brands that are scared of stepping on people’s toes and don’t want to offend anyone.
-However, there’s always going to be those who take what you say the wrong way.
-As a brand, it’s important to not take yourself too seriously, otherwise, your Gen Z audience is likely going to think you’re no fun!
+However, there are always going to be those who take what you say the wrong way.
+As a brand, it’s important not take yourself too seriously, otherwise, your Gen Z audience is likely going to think you’re no fun!

 gen z marketing strategies netflix

-Netflix is a good example of how even despite its popularity, it tries to not take itself too seriously.
+Netflix is a good example of how even, despite its popularity, it tries not take itself too seriously.

 5. Build a community with user-generated content.